hyperflask/hyperflask/README.md

 ## Project status

-**Hyperflask is being actively developed and is not yet ready to be used.**
+**Hyperflask is in BETA and can start to be used for non-critical production apps**

 Checkout the list of all the projects developed as part of the Hyperflask stack and their current development status on the [Hyperflask Github organization homepage](https://github.com/hyperflask).